Dark Chocolate Macadamia Nut Cookies are made with green banana flour, rich dark Dutch cocoa and crunchy decadent macadamia nuts.

 These delicious ultra CHEWY dark chocolate macadamia nut cookies are happily gluten-free (GF) and vegan.
 Deeply rich with chocolate, but not too sweet.
 When you sink your teeth into these chewy cookies with the fabulous crunch of the roasted macadamia nuts, you will not even care that they are gluten-free, dairy-free and vegan.

 We used delicious NuNatural's Organic Nunana Green Banana flour and Cocoa Powder to make these chewy Dark Chocolate Macadamia Nut Cookies.
 We are just loving this Green Banana Flour.
 It has this light banana essence but when you cook with it, you cannot taste the banana.
 It is just gorgeous.
-For all of the do's and don'ts of working with these gluten-free flours and hints for obtaining a really chewy gluten-free cookie, please click HERE.
+For all of the do's and don'ts of working with these gluten-free flours and hints for obtaining a really chewy gluten-free cookie, please check out our recipe for our Chewy Mandarin Orange Cookies.

 Let the Holiday Baking Commence!